 At a later stage:

-You’ve validated your idea, and it’s making money, and you need to Scale, Optimize it, make it Performant to create a successful business.
+You’ve validated your idea, and it’s making money, and you need to scale, optimize it, and make it performant to create a successful business.

 One of the most common traps is scaling.
 It means over-investment of funds (on the broader definition of it) too early in the startup journey.
 If not done right, it’s a sure recipe for failure.

 The bottom line is that although thinking globally and big, start small.